zebrajaeger/opencms-resource-plugin/readme.md

 * Default value: no default value
 * Required: true
 * Type: java.lang.String
-* Description: The name of the new resource type.
+* Description: The name of the new resourceType.
+Multible values are supported as a comma-separated list of resource-type-names.
+In this case the 'resourceId'-variable should be 'auto'.

 ### Variable"resourceId"
 * Default value: "auto"